By Laia Cardona, on 6 November 2023

-NLP (Natural Language Processing) is a new change in Google’s algorithm that affects SEO.
-NLP focuses on understanding the context of Google searches and not just selected keywords.
+NLP (Natural Language Processing) is a change in Google’s algorithm that affects SEO.
+NLP focuses on understanding the context of Google searches, not just selected keywords.

 Natural Language Processing Definition